 The Annual MIP remains at 1.25 percent of the outstanding loan balance.

 HUD is concerned by the number of borrowers who have fallen into technical default because they no longer have the financial means to continue paying property taxes, homeowners insurance and other property charges.
-To help reduce future defaults, HUD will require lenders to conduct a financial assessment of all prospective borrowers starting on January 13, 2014.
+To help reduce future defaults, HUD is finalizing guidelines that lenders must follow when conducting a financial assessment of prospective borrowers.

 Lenders will analyze all income sources -- including pensions, Social Security, IRAs and 401(k) plans -- as well as your credit history.
 They will look closely at how much money is left over after paying typical living expenses.
 If a lender determines that you have sufficient income left over, then you won't have to worry about having any funds set-aside to pay for future tax and insurance payments.